Paruppu Urundai Mor Kuzhambu

 • Strain the water.
 Add salt and hing to the dal mixture and grind it into a coarse mixture.
 If required, sprinkle very little water

 • In a pan, add coconut oil, and when the oil is hot, add mustard seeds, curry leaves, red Chilli, and do the tempering.
 Add hing and switch off.
-Transfer it to the small bowl
+Transfer it to a small bowl

 • In the same pan, add coconut oil, ground mixture, and turmeric powder.
 Cook over a low flame for 1 minute, or until the mixture reaches the right consistency to form balls.
 Switch off and let it cool down